marchellodev/sharik/README.md

 If you want to help with translation, create a fork of this repo, add file `lib/locales/<Your language>.dart` with your translation and submit pull request.

-If it's too complicated for you, take a look at `lib/locales/ru.dart` or `lib/locales/ua.dart` and create a similar file for your language.
-Then send it to me ([marchellodev@gmail.com](mailto:marchellodev@gmail.com)).
+If that's too complicated for you, take a look at `lib/locales/ru.dart` or `lib/locales/ua.dart` and create a similar file for your language.
+Then send it to me ([marchellodev@gmail.com](mailto:marchellodev@gmail.com)) or create an issue.

+If you found an error in one of the translations, please don't hesitate to create a pull request or just open an issue

 ## Platforms
 - andoid